patrikglanemann/-javascript-es-modules-exercises/1-es-modules-syntax/README.md

 6. Questions:

-- How can I import the whole module?
+- How can I import the whole module? import \* as math from "./lib/math.js";

 - How can I export multiple things at once?
+  At the end of JS file:
+  export { sum, substract, multiply, divide };

 - Can I access variables and functions from a module if they were not exported?
+  Nope
+  All variables, functions, classes are visible to each other only within the same file.
+We are able to call functions from any other file only with export/import.

 Tips: